 What does copper bolus do for goats?

 Copper boluses are easy to give goats.
 Copper boluses are filled with tiny copper rods that sink to the bottom of the rumen and are slowly released over a period of time, usually between 6-8 months.
-You can watch how to give a bolus to a goat in the video below.
+You can watch how to give a bolus to a goat in the video on this page.

 There are two ways to give a bolus to a goat: